mlpack_preprocess_describe - descriptive statistics

-Optionally, width and precision of the output can be adjusted by a user using the --width (-w) and --precision (-p).
-A user can also select a specific dimension to analyize if he or she has too many dimensions.--population (-P) is a flag which can be used when the user wants the dataset to be considered as a population.
+Optionally, width and precision of the output can be adjusted by a user using the ’--width (-w)’ and ’--precision (-p)’ parameters.
+A user can also select a specific dimension to analyze if there are too many dimensions.
+The ’--population (-P)’ parameter can be specified when the dataset should be considered as a population.
 Otherwise, the dataset will be considered as a sample.

-So, a simple example where we want to print out statistical facts about dataset.csv, and keep the default settings, we could run
+So, a simple example where we want to print out statistical facts about the dataset ’X.csv’ using the default settings, we could run

 If we want to customize the width to 10 and precision to 5 and consider the dataset as a population, we could run

 $ preprocess_describe --input_file X.csv --width 10 --precision 5 --verbose

 Dimension of the data.
 Use this to specify a dimension Default value 0.

 Default help info.

 Get help on a specific module or option.
 Default value ’’.